 may qualify for disability benefits through the State Universities Retirement System.
 Employees may

-request an Application for Disability Benefits from the campus/central human resources office.
+request an Application for Disability Benefits from their university or system human resources office.
 Leave

 for disability or pending disability counts towards the 12-week VESSA entitlement.

-Recovery of Premiums: The University may recover the premiums paid for maintaining coverage for the employee if the employee fails to return from leave for a reason other than continuation, recurrence, or onset of domestic or sexual violence or other circumstances beyond the employee’s control.
-The supervisor may require an employee who is unable to return to work because of the continuation, recurrence, or onset of domestic or sexual violence, to provide, within a reasonable period, certification that they are unable to return to work.
+Recovery of Premiums: The University of Illinois may recover the premiums paid for maintaining coverage for the employee if the employee fails to return from leave for a reason other than continuation, recurrence, or onset of domestic violence, sexual violence, gender violence, any other crime of violence, or other circumstances beyond the employee’s control.
+The supervisor may require an employee who is unable to return to work because of the continuation, recurrence, or onset of domestic violence, sexual violence, gender violence, any other crime of violence,, to provide, within a reasonable period, certification that they are unable to return to work.
 Such certification requirements are the same as for the original leave.

 Accrual of Vacation and Sick Leave